Dan Kennedy is the duke of direct response. 👑

 This low-pressure environment encourages action.

-Once the trial is up, prospects will determine if your offering is a beneficial one, which then they will proceed to payment.
+Once the trial is up, prospects will determine if your offering is a beneficial one, and then they will proceed to payment.

 It also creates a sense of urgency and scarcity since they may have loved the product but don’t have access to it any longer.